bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 <!-- toast-targets.vue -->
 ```

-**Note**: Toaster target names that have not been defined in CSS will render at the bottom of
+**Note**: Toaster target names that have not been defined in CSS will render at the bottom of the
-the document, stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class
+document, stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class name
-name and ID set to the toaster target name).
+and ID set to the toaster target name).
 The only default styling the toaster will have is
 `position: fixed;`, a `max-width` and a `z-index` of `1100`.

 ### Prepend and append

-Toasts default to prepending themselves to the top of the toasts shown in the specified toaster
+Toasts default to prepending themselves to the top of the toasts shown in the specified toaster in
-in the order they were created.
-To append new toasts to the bottom, set the `append-toast` prop
+the order they were created.
+To append new toasts to the bottom, set the `append-toast` prop to
-to `true`
+`true`

 ### Auto-hide

 Change to auto hide delay time via the `auto-hide-delay` prop (value is in milliseconds), which
 defaults to `5000`.
-Or, disable the auto-hide feature completely by setting the `no-auto-hide`
+Or, disable the auto-hide feature completely by setting the `no-auto-hide` prop
-prop to `true`.
+to `true`.

 ### Toast roles

 Toasts are rendered with a default `role` attribute of `'alert'` and `aria-live` attribute of
-`'assertive'`. for toasts that are meant for a casula noticiation, set the `is-status` prop to
+`'assertive'`. for toasts that are meant for a casual notification, set the `is-status` prop to
 `true`, which will change the `role` and `aria-live` attributes to `'status'` and `'polite'`
 respectively.